Rob-Valdez/New_Django_App_Instructions/README.md

 8. in settings.py add [appname] to installed apps

+9. create templates directory in [appname] directory called 'templates'

+10. create [appname].html as a template within the new 'templates' directory

+11. in new template file add placeholder text:

+        <h1>Hello world</h1>

-9. in [appname] directory create a view
+12. in [appname]'s views.py file create a view

         def [appname](request):
             return render(request, '[appname].html', {})

-10. create templates directory in [appname] directory called 'templates'

-11. create [appname].html as a template within the new 'templates' directory

-12. in new template file add placeholder text:

-        <h1>Hello world</h1>

 13. in [projectname] urls.py file, add urls for [appname]